Trisecting a 4-dimensional book into three chapters: Applications and Examples

 \section{Applications and Examples}

 In this section, we will discuss examples of $4$-manifolds with open book decompositions and apply our algorithm from Theorem~\ref{thm:A} to create natural trisection diagrams on these $4$-manifolds.
+All diagrams in this section are drawn with respect to the color code that the $\alpha$, $\beta$, and $\gamma$-curves are red, blue and green respectively.
 We start with the standard open books on $D^4$ and~$S^4$.

-\begin{ex} We start by defining the \textit{standard} open book on the closed unit $2$-disk $D^2$ by choosing the binding to be $B=\{0\}\subset D^2$.
+\begin{ex} We defining the \textit{standard} open book on the closed unit $2$-disk $D^2$ by choosing the binding to be $B=\{0\}\subset D^2$.
 Then the fibration is given by the angle in polar coordinates

 The pages of these open books are straight lines from the origin to the boundary $\partial D^2$, i.e.\ line segments $I_\theta$ with constant angle coordinate $\{\theta=\textrm{const}\}$.
 The monodromy is trivial.
 For $n\geq 3$ we define the \textit{standard} open book on the closed $n$-disk $D^n$ by crossing the standard open book on $D^2$ with an $(n-2)$-disk.
 For that, we write $D^n$ as $D^{n-2}\times D^2$ and define the binding to be $B=D^{n-2}\times\{0\}$.
 Then the fibration is given by the angular coordinate in the $D^2$-factor, with pages $D^{n-2}\times I_\theta$.
 The suture on the boundary of the pages is given by an equatorial sphere, i.e.~$C=\partial D^{n-2}\times\{1/2\}$.
 Thus, abstractly this open book is given by $\operatorname{Ob}(D^{n-1},D^{n-1}_+\cup_{S^{n-2}} D^{n-1}_-,\operatorname{Id})$.